 Digital Finance chair

-Télécom Paris, Université Paris II Panthéon-Assas, Institut Louis Bachelier, Groupement des Cartes Bancaires (CB) and La Banque Postale are joining forces to create the Digital Finance Chair.
-The chair is led by David Bounie, professor and researcher at Télécom Paris and Marianne Verdier at Université Paris II Panthéon-Assas.
+Télécom Paris, University of Paris II Panthéon-Assas, Institut Louis Bachelier, Groupement des Cartes Bancaires (CB), Caisse des Dépôts and INSEE are partners in the Digital Finance Research Chair.
+This chair is co-directed by David Bounie, professor at Télécom Paris, and Marianne Verdier, professor at the University of Paris II Panthéon-Assas.

 The objective of the Digital Finance Chair is to carry out research in all the innovations, services, products and organizations in digital computing that may impact the work of financial intermediaries.